Louis V of France

 Louis V (c.
-966 or 967 – 22 May 987), also known as Louis the Do-Nothing (Louis le Fainéant), was a king of West Francia from 979 (co-reigning first with his father Lothair until 986) to his early death in 987.
+966 or 967 – 22 May 987), also known as Louis the Lazy (Louis le Fainéant), was a king of West Francia from 979 (co-reigning first with his father Lothair until 986) to his early death in 987.
 During his reign, the nobility essentially ruled the country.
 Dying childless, Louis V was the last Carolingian monarch in West Francia.

 Youth

-Louis was born c.
-966. He was the eldest son of King Lothair of France, the Carolingian ruler of France, and Queen Emma, daughter of King Lothair II of Italy and Empress Adelaide.
+Born in c.
+966, Louis was the eldest son of King Lothair of France, the Carolingian ruler of France, and Queen Emma, daughter of King Lothair II of Italy and Empress Adelaide.
 Louis was associated to the government by his father in 978 and crowned co-king on 8 June 979 at the Abbey of Saint-Corneille in Compiègne by Archbishop Adalbero of Reims.